Social Media Analytics: Measuring Success and Refining Your Strategy

 • Does my audience think my brand or product should be used?

-This will help you know what strategies you can use to showcase the value your brand or products offer.
+Once you answer these questions, you'll understand why your audience isn't willing to patronize or commit to your brand.
+This will help you determine what strategies you can use to showcase the value your brand or products offer.

 What Are The Types Of Social Media Analytics?